JimDesu/basis-lang/spec.md

 A default-region or `.scope`-local **runtime-length buffer** (`[]` or `[]T`, &sect;5.2) carries its element data in the storage of the frame or scope that constructed it (&sect;7.20), and both `<-` (move) and `<<-` (view) bring such a value to rest by copying its *handle* &mdash; they share the element region rather than duplicating it (&sect;5.1, &sect;7.1).
 Resting that shared handle in a position whose lifetime ceiling exceeds the buffer's region would leave the handle pointing into storage already reclaimed when the region ends.
 Such a placement is a **static error**.
 The remedy the error names is `<<` (copy), which duplicates the elements into the destination's own storage so nothing escapes.

 **Scope.** The rule governs *unobligated* region-backed runtime-length buffers only.
-Allocator-backed buffers are handled by the obligation system instead &mdash; a `.resource` source confines the value to its acquiring scope, where an escape is the &sect;10.5 error, and a `.promise` source permits escape with the obligation riding along (&sect;10.10).
+Allocator-backed buffers are handled by the obligation system instead &mdash; the value's duty discharges in its acquiring scope unless ownership transfers, in which case the obligation rides along to the eventual owner (&sect;10.10).
 Fixed-size buffer-backed values are byte-aggregates that copy wholesale on every store and raise no escape.
 The error is thus the static backstop for precisely the default-region runtime-length case that neither the object-lifetime ceiling (&sect;5.11) nor the pointer discipline (&sect;10.14) reaches.

 **Decidability.** The check reuses tracking the language already maintains: the buffer's region is its construction frame or `.scope` (&sect;7.20), and the destination's lifetime ceiling is the object-lifetime ceiling already computed for object positions (&sect;5.11) &mdash; a field of an object borrowed from above carries a ceiling above the current frame by construction.
 The store is rejected when the destination's ceiling is not shown to lie within the buffer's region; where the relation is not statically known the conservative answer is to reject, forcing the copy. *A literal right-hand side raises no such escape: it is placed element-wise directly into the destination's storage and constructs no frame-local temporary to escape.*